rayhanadev/ArchiveIt/README.md

+> This project has been archived due to the lockdown of the .zip paths.
+The code will not be maintained until a better solution is found.

 # ArchiveIt!
 A simple archiving tool for a Replit User.
 Creates a single folder containing all public Repls of a user.